 Native forb and grass seed is always a valuable commodity.
 Buffers can be planted to various species of native forbs and grasses that are in high demand.
 Late summer and fall harvest of these seeds is allowed as long as the planting is not disturbed.
 Read more.

 Elderberry is becoming more well-known as a health food, juice and wine supplement.
-There is a MN Elderberry Coop, which members can sell their elderberries for value-added products.
+There is a Midwest Elderberry Cooperative, which members can sell their elderberries for value-added products.
 Spacing is usually rows 10 feet apart and 4 to 6 feet within the row.
 Read more.

 Black Chokeberry or Aronia Berry